emericg/WatchFlower/doc/flowercare-api.md

 ## Protocol

 The device uses BLE GATT for communication, but the sensor values are not immediately available.
-When the original app connects to the device, it performs an elaborate initialization, required only to keep the connection opened for more than a few seconds.
+When the official application connects to the device, it performs an elaborate initialization, required only to keep the connection opened for more than a few seconds.
+Sensor values are available for reading only after sending a *change mode* request detailed below.

 ### BLE & GATT